mlliarm/particleslogic/README.md

 ## Consulting the knowledge base

 ### First example
-Get inside the particleslogic folder from a terminal and start a Prolog REPL running.
+Go inside the particleslogic folder from a terminal and get a Prolog REPL running.

 From inside the prolog REPL (`gprolog` or `swipl`):